oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 if a particular condition is met.
 The side effect will be that the action will be somehow deferred, since it will be performed when the event will be received.

+However, this might not apply for every situation.
+To decide when use the action event instead of direct action, ask yourself the question:
+"Can the consumer prevent or change the behavior?".
+So if you want to keep the implementation closed, then let's use the method.
+But if it can be changed, prevented or hooked, then let's implement it in the handler.

+Please also note that if this patterns offers obvious benefit, it also comes with a downside, decreasing the readability as the action is now spread in several places.

 #### Standard example: execute action when invoked
 In the following example, a button directly activates a tab.